 |

-Glaze contractions are small spots where a hole or recess appears on the surface of Chinese porcelain.
+Glaze contractions are small spots where a hole or recess appears on the glaze surface of Chinese porcelain.
 They have a relatively simple explanation.

 clay surface before the glaze was applied.
 The glaze covers that